 Men’s Casual Hats

-Felt hats, even in summer, were worn yearround and with all styles of dress formal to casual.
-The trend for hatlessness was increasing especially in very casual settings, vacationing and with the younger set.
+Felt hats were worn year-round, even in summer, and with all styles of dress from formal to casual.
+The trend for hatlessness was increasing however, especially in very casual settings, while vacationing, and with the younger set.
 The appeal of a suntan had a lot to do with not wearing a hat, at least for a few hours.
-When a hat was worn it was usually a snap brim fedora type in felt or straw to match the season.
+When a hat was worn, it was usually a snap brim fedora type in felt or straw to match the season.
 Felt hats were usually light to dark grey with dark brown, tan, and green being nice alternatives.

 Straw hats in the same shape as felt hats were worn in late spring and summer.
-Colors ranged from white, tan to light grey.
+Colors ranged from white, to tan, to light grey.
 The Optimo Panama (rolled crease down the center), sennit straw, and toyo continued to be favorites with vacationing upper classes.
-They came in narrow, medium and wide brims with the later being the most practical.
+They came in narrow, medium, and wide brims, with the latter being the most practical.
 The round and flat top boater or sailor hat was a stylish hat for all classes in summer.
-It had a wide band with stripes matching a college, social club or sport club’s colors.
+It had a wide band with stripes matching a college, social club, or sport club’s colors.

-Accuracy is not something that is also achieved in movies but these costumes are a decent inspiration.
+Accuracy is not something that is often achieved in movies, but these costumes are a decent inspiration.
 (The use of suspender with pants that have belt loops bugs me.)

 1930s Men’s Casual Outfit Ideas

 - Simple.
-High waisted, wide leg trousers and a button-down shirt or polo shirt, belt, oxford shoes and a straw hat or floppy cap.
-This is ideal for warm weather, is simple, but may not read vintage enough.
+High waisted, wide leg trousers and a button-down shirt or polo shirt, belt, Oxford shoes, and a straw hat or floppy cap.
+This is simple and ideal for warm weather, but may not read vintage enough.
 The high/wide pants will help as well as choosing a textured polo shirt that isn’t the normal classic polo shirt you can buy anywhere.
 Look for textured knit, a zip up front or fold out collar to gain more of a 30s style.
 Shop shirts.

 - Tennis.
-The classic shirt or polo with pullover white sweater/sweater vest and either white shorts or long pants, white oxfords is timeless yet easy to find today.
+The classic shirt or polo with pullover white sweater/sweater vest and either white shorts or long pants and white Oxfords is timeless yet easy to make today.